On the nonlinear Dirichlet-Neumann method and preconditioner for Newton's method: Conclusion

 \section{Conclusion}

-We presented and analyzed the nonlinear DN method and resulting nonlinear DNPEN preconditioner.
-Iterative DN methods are known to converge linearly, but we proved that for any one-dimensional nonlinear problem one can obtain quadratic converge, under a further assumption, if the relaxation parameter $\theta$ is chosen appropriately.
-Further, under special conditions, the nonlinear DN method can also become a direct solver, like in the linear case.
+While iterative DN methods are known to converge linearly, we proved that one can obtain quadratic converge for some one-dimensional nonlinear problems and for a well chosen relaxation parameter $\theta$.
+Under specific conditions, the nonlinear DN method can also become a direct solver, like in the linear case.
 We then extended DN to multiple subdomains and numerically showed that its convergence is mesh independent.
-We finally introduced the nonlinear preconditioner DNPEN, and numerically studied its convergence behavior for different subdomain sizes.
-We proved that the convergence of DNPEN does not depend on the relaxation parameter $\theta$, and observed that DNPEN is faster than unpreconditioned Newton, nonlinear DN and RASPEN in all our examples.
+We finally introduced the nonlinear preconditioner DNPEN, proved that the convergence of DNPEN does not depend on the relaxation parameter $\theta$, and observed numerically that DNPEN is faster than unpreconditioned Newton, nonlinear DN and RASPEN in all our examples.